 No matter what the causes are, it is no fun to share a car with a dog that is constantly whining, panting, and vomiting, especially if the ride is going to be 4 hours long!

-Other herbs with calming effects include oatstraw and chamomile.
+Other herbs with calming effects include oatstraw, passion flower and chamomile.

-Aromatherapy can also be used to settle an anxious stomach or nausea caused by car sickness.
-If you are interested in using essential oils with your dog, here is a useful eBook for you!
+Essential oils can also be used to settle an anxious stomach or nausea caused by car sickness.

 Here is what you can do: